Discover London’s alternative art scene with this guide to street art in Brick Lane

 It starts at Old Street station and finishes at Aldgate East station.
-Here’s a map of my street art walking tour to help you on your way.
-Click on the map for further information.
+For help with getting around London, head to the Transport for London website.

 As the artworks are ever-changing, don’t expect to find all of the art featured here when you visit.
 Hoardings are torn down, artists come and artists go.

 From the Old Street station, take exit 2 and walk a few minutes along Old Street, towards Shoreditch.
 Then turn left into Rivington Street.

 When you reach the end of Rivington Street, turn right onto Shoreditch High Street and continue along this main road until you reach Bethnal Green Road.
 Here you turn left and then bear right into Sclater Street.

 Take a slight detour by turning left into Brick Lane to reach the 24-hour bagel shops at this end of the street.
 These are a testament to the once-thriving Jewish community who arrived here in the late 19th Century.

 Munching on your fresh bagel, walk back along Brick Lane for three or four minutes and then turn left into Grimsby Street.
 Carry on along this street, admiring the art on the way, until it you reach Cheshire Street.
 Then turn left to head back to Brick Lane.

 Continue along Brick Lane until you reach Hanbury Street on your left.
 Once associated with the murders of Jack the Ripper, this is now one of the top spots for street art in Brick Lane.

 Heading back onto Brick Lane, Princelet Street is your next street on the left.
 Take a look down here for further artworks.